judka-uriel/uriel-book/uriel_en.md

 than many Jews. -->

-Just as there is gradual improvement in physical development indicators both in sports records and in the average level among the entire population, so too there is a gradual increase in IQ indicators both in individual countries and worldwide.
+Just as there is gradual improvement in physical development indicators both in sports records and in the average level among the entire population, so too there is a gradual increase in IQ indicators both at the national level and globally.
 This phenomenon is known as the [Flynn effect](https://en.wikipedia.org/wiki/Flynn_effect).
 Thus today's average person would have been considered a genius just 100 years ago.
-Not to mention comparison with the sages of 2000 years ago (but the ultra-Orthodox employ every means to restrain their development so as not to surpass in intellectual level the sages of antiquity).
+Not to mention comparison with the sages of 2000 years ago (but the ultra-Orthodoxes employ every means to restrain their development so as not to surpass in intellectual level the sages of antiquity).

 On the map showing IQ distribution by country, it is clearly visible that